Giacomo Matteotti: Communist views and reactions

 In the wake of Gramsci's interpretation and into the 1970s, leading figures of the PCI accused Matteotti of having a defeatist attitude in the face of fascist violence, citing some passages of the speech he gave to the Chamber of Deputies on 10 March 1921, where he said: "The order of the Chamber of Labour is not to make any provocation.
 The order is: stay in your homes: do not respond to provocations.
 Even silence, even cowardice are sometimes heroic ...
 We have continued for months and months to say in our meetings that we must not accept provocations, that even cowardice is a duty, an act of heroism."
 In a 18 June 1921 article in L'Ordine Nuovo, Gramsci seemed to allude to this when he accused the socialists of having adopted a defeatist attitude in the face of fascist violence, arguing that "the peasants were told not to resist, to be cowards, to passively accept every oppression and every abuse".
 Matteotti's speech of 10 March concluded with a warning to the government that the continuation of fascist violence precluded further recommendations to socialist militants not to react.
 He stated: "But we have continued to preach for too many months, gentlemen of the Government, in vain; we do not feel like it, and we can no longer tell our people that discipline can spell their death; we can no longer order them to be killed one by one, to have their throats cut, for the sake of our discipline.
 We no longer feel like advising this, and in our assemblies we are now being told words we can no longer tolerate.
 You in the Government stand by, inert or complicit.
 We no longer deplore, we no longer ask for anything.
 Now you are informed of the situation; the Chamber is warned.
 This is what I wanted to tell you."

 Pietro Secchia, an exponent of the most left wing of the PCI, in listing the sectors of Italian society that had supported Squadrismo, wrote that "one cannot forget that the leaders of the Socialist Party (Matteotti included) were decidedly against the armed struggle and preached resignation, non-resistance, the 'courage to be cowardly.
 Giorgio Amendola, who belonged to the PCI current closest to reformist socialism (Migliorismo), stated: "Matteotti went so far as to proclaim the heroism of silence and 'cowardice'.
 Three years later he had to pay, with the sacrifice of his life, for the 'cowardly' advice given to the workers when it was still possible to organise resistance and counterattack."
-Historian Massimo Luigi Salvadori thought the rebuke addressed by the Communist exponents to Matteotti was "truly outrageous" and said that they had misunderstood the true meaning of his appeal, "that is to say the invitation addressed to socialist militants and workers to hold back the temptation to respond to provocations that would have activated a spiral of ever new violence".
+Historian Massimo Salvadori thought the rebuke addressed by the Communist exponents to Matteotti was "truly outrageous" and said that they had misunderstood the true meaning of his appeal, "that is to say the invitation addressed to socialist militants and workers to hold back the temptation to respond to provocations that would have activated a spiral of ever new violence".